 Misuse and overuse of antimicrobials have increased the pathogen spread and rates of resistance.

-Patients with routine infections, such as urinary tract infections (UTIs), are at higher risk for serious complications when the microbe is drug resistant.
+Patients with routine infections, such as urinary tract infections (UTIs), are at higher risk for serious complications when the microbe is drug resistant.3

-The need to preserve the effectiveness of established antibiotics is critical, as antibiotic discovery is HOW ANTIMICROBIAL RESISTANCE OCCURS Resistance can exist naturally, happen through mutation, or happen by picking up resistant genes from other microbes.
-Microbes not killed by antimicrobials survive and multiply, leading to the emergence of strains that are partially or fully resistant to antimicrobial treatment. survive
+The need to preserve the effectiveness of established antibiotics is critical, as antibiotic discovery is costly, slow and ultimately uncertain.4 HOW ANTIMICROBIAL RESISTANCE OCCURS

+Resistance can exist naturally, happen through mutation, or happen by picking up resistant genes from other microbes.
+Microbes not killed by antimicrobials survive and multiply, leading to the emergence of strains that are partially or fully resistant to antimicrobial treatment.5